winniewandia/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 0. Create an empty class Rectangle
 1. Add a constructor to the rectangle class and initialize the width and height
+2. Added a check to the constructor to check if w and h are positive non-zero integers